lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 - `key`: The identifier of the asset.
 Based on the fungibility, the key will be the tokenID or the holder's account casted to uint256.
 - `owner`: The current or new owner after the asset is locked or transferred and locked.
 If transferable, equals the `key`.
-- `metadata`: The stringified [LSP4] metadata of the related digital asset.
+- `metadata`: The related digital asset's stringified [LSP4] metadata.
 - `type`: The RestrictionType that is applied to the asset.
 - `permissions`: An array of addresses and their respective permissions.
 - `v`, `r`, `s`: Off-chain signature parts of [EIP-712] generated using the private key of the `owner`.
 - `signer`: The address of the operator key of the smart contract that was used to generate the signature.

 > [EIP-712]: The hashed structured data consists of the `metadata`, `type`, and `permissions` parameters of the asset that will be locked.
-When the signature is sent to a smart contract function, the contract uses the `v`, `r`, and `s` values calculate the signer's address.
+When the signature is sent to a smart contract function, the contract uses the `v`, `r`, and `s` values to calculate the signer's address.
 If the calculated address matches the signing rights of the [LSP6], the `lockAsset` function can be further executed.
 An implementation can be found within [EIP-712 Consent](#eip-712-consent).

 _Events_